 Genre Shift, when the creator is actually aiming for the story to look and feel as if it belongs in Science Fiction or Urban Fantasy categories, and does not initially realize that the story fits the conventions of the super hero genre.
 He/She may or may not act kindly to people pointing out the similarities.

 Marketing (The term "Superhero" is actually a trademark co-owned by both Marvel and DC, so any new properties not owned by those two companies are actually forbidden from using the term to describe their characters.)

 This is actually more averted after the first series, as the interquel manga, set after the Masquerade is exposed, the news does explicitly compare Contractors to comic book characters.
 Also, as of the second season, Hei's not the only character who wears a costume.
 A female Contractor with Implausible Fencing Powers dresses in a black "ninja-like" outfit and a guy not only has a magic-themed power and Renumeration, but he also dresses like one as well.

 In a flashback to the Heaven's Gate war, Bai is shown to dress similar to a superhero.

 Lelouch in Code Geass dresses as Zero in costume, cape, and mask and turns his Large Ham quotient up to 11.
-Not to mention, he is a definite fit for the Rich Idiot with No Day Job idea.
+He is a definite fit for the Rich Idiot with No Day Job idea.
 It's definitely implied that Lelouch was inspired by superheroes, as side materials make off-hand references to him liking comic books and Toku as a child.

 He promoted himself to Batman as a PR move.
 He called his terrorist organization 'The Black Knights' and had them publicly running around defeating drug dealers and terrorists with less PR-savvy.
 (He also actually employs a professional news-spinner to work on his PR in this period.)
 Though the suit itself is agreed to look more like Space Dracula.